37f54a06d98fda6b/DLerYt/README.md

 ## Usage
-Enables actions in your repor and use the Actions tab..
+Enables actions in your repo and use the Actions tab.